Joel Lundqvist

-Joel Per Lundqvist (born 2 March 1982) is a Swedish professional ice hockey centre for Frölunda HC of Swedish Hockey League (SHL).
-He serves as the team's captain.
-He is the identical twin brother of former National Hockey League goaltender Henrik Lundqvist.
-He previously played in the NHL for the Dallas Stars from 2006 to 2009.
-He is the holder of the player with the most appearances in the SHL.
+Joel Per Lundqvist (born 2 March 1982) is a Swedish former professional ice hockey player.
+He played as a centre, spending the majority of his career with Frölunda HC of Swedish Hockey League (SHL) and also played in the National Hockey League (NHL) for the Dallas Stars from 2006 to 2009.
+He holds the record for most appearances in the SHL.
+His identical twin brother is former NHL goaltender Henrik Lundqvist.